ilynivin/Blog/CONTRIBUTING.md

 ## 🏠Community

-We are A small community .
-We are helping people to Contribute and collaburate other projects and more !
+We support people to contribute and collaborate on other projects and more!